Sanic/gz_sim-ss14_project/README.md

   - Allows to check that a object is laying on another object.
 - Write gtest unit tests that start the simulation, and checks if an object has been successfully transfered and placed on the second table
 ## Usage
+- Checkout the repository with git clone --recursive , to get the contents of all submodules
 - Go to the folder where the repository contents are
 - mkdir build/
 - cd build